rstudio/rstudio-docker-products/connect-content-init/README.md

 * [`jammy`, `ubuntu2204`, `jammy-2025.06.0`, `ubuntu2204-2025.06.0`](https://github.com/rstudio/rstudio-docker-products/blob/main/connect/Dockerfile.2204)

-# RStudio Connect Content Init Container
+# Posit Connect Content Init Container

 This container is intended for use as an "init container" to pull runtime components into another container, which can then be used with Connect and